 February - Dr. Mark Ruggiero, Medical Director of Pediatrics, introduced our newest program in Pediatric Developmental and Behavioral Health.
-He is the only pediatric subspecialist both at Tahoe Forest and the community.
-With his background he is currently able to see about 90% of referred patients without having to make any additional referrals.
+He is the only pediatric subspecialist at both TFH and in our community.
+With his background, he is currently able to see about 90% of referred patients without having to make any additional referrals.
 Currently only accepting from internal Pediatric providers, though goal is to open to outside providers.
 These evaluations are outpatient based only, and not inpatient psychiatric care.
 Will be developing relationships with the local schools, and adjust to the needs of the community as well as available resources.